 You Want Practical Lifestyle Advice

 Need help sorting through the facts and fiction of nutrition headlines?
-Learn how to read labels at the supermarket, discover how healthy cooking can be inexpensive, learn how to dine out without ruining your eating plan and how to resist workplace temptations.
+Learn how to read labels at the supermarket, discover how healthy cooking can be inexpensive, learn how to dine out healthfully and how to manage temptations.
 When you see an RD or RDN, the last thing you'll get is one-size-fits-all diet advice.
 After learning about your health history, favorite foods, eating and exercise habits, an RD or RDN will help you set goals and prioritize.
 Follow-up visits will focus on maintenance and monitoring your progress.

 You Want to Improve Your Performance in Sports